 I used short-grain rice for the dosa, and there were two kinds of dal, udad and chana, that went into it, along with poha (flattened rice) and methi seeds.
 I spread the dosas very thin and crepe-like because that’s how both Desi and I like them.
 They turned out quite amazing.
 Thanks, Paddu, for a keeper recipe!

-Blend the rice-dal mixture, in several batches, adding enough water to make a smooth batter that’s runny enough to spread into a crepe, but thick enough to coat the back of a spoon.
+- Blend the rice-dal mixture, in several batches, adding enough water to make a smooth batter that's runny enough to spread into a crepe, but thick enough to coat the back of a spoon.
+At this stage, you can leave the batter to ferment overnight, which helps make the dosas softer and also adds a ton of probiotic bacteria to your gut.
+But if you prefer the dosas unfermented, you can make them rightaway, without fermenting.